BinuBims/capstone_1/README.md

 <p align="center">
 <img src="Data/img/heatmap.png"  height="400" width="600" />
 </p>
-**conclusion** I was actually hoping to find out that there is a relationship between average temperature in each province and confirmed cases because study has shown that virus spread through air.
-Surprisingly, I could not find anything, but precipitation is negatively correlated with number cases.
+**conclusion**: I was actually hoping to find out that there is a relationship between average temperature in each province and confirmed cases because study has shown that virus spread through air.
+Surprisingly, I could not find anything, but precipitation is negatively correlated with number of confirmed cases.
+What does this mean?
+More rain, less confirmed cases.
+I assume that when there is no rain, people tend to limit outdoor activities which means they are less likely to get exposed to virus.
+Interesting!!!.
+The rain has come to rescue the world.